rahul754/Twitter-bot/README.md

 #### If you don't have Python 3 installed (if the above command fails):

-Either install Python 3 on your computer OR use something like PythonAnywhere (https://csdojo.io/py).
+Either install Python 3 on your computer

 #### If you have Python 3.6, you can just run: